571540/DAT250_Assignment1/dat250-expass3.md

 ## Installation: MongoDB

 I had no problems during the installation, just followed the tutorial and downloaded version 4.4.1 of the community edition.
-I added C:\Program Files\MongoDB\Server\4.4\bin to PATH.
+I also added C:\Program Files\MongoDB\Server\4.4\bin to PATH.

 ## Verification